 The Japanese Consulate or Embassy in Vietnam accepts tourist visa applications for foreign nationals including OFWs or Filipinos traveling, working or residing in Vietnam.

-I recently talk about my Japan Visa Application in the Philippines and they almost have the same requirements except for working documents in Vietnam such as working permit, residence card or valid visa.
+My post about Japan Visa Application in the Philippines mostly have the same requirements except for working documents in Vietnam such as working permit or residence card or valid visa.

 Things you need to submit: